 Although natural forces can destroy or strain an animal population, increasingly the activities of man have caused a large numbers of animals to become endangered.
 Admittedly some animals and plants, especially domesticated ones such as crops, livestock, and pets, have benefited and even flourished from the alterations man has made to the world.
 However, some animal populations have been placed under tremendous pressure as the result of these changes and, in some cases, the populations are dropping to significantly lower levels.
-Small populations or organisms with a limited distribution are extremely sensitive to the factors causing endangerment.
+Small populations or organisms with a limited distribution are extremely sensitive to the factors causing endangerment, whether one relies on the ordinary sense of the word or the endangered species definition embodied in federal law.

 Loss of Habitat